6" barrel, 4" barrel, 3" barrel and 2" barrel.

 Blue Dot 3.7Gr Max Charge 5.3Gr.

-Anvil Conversions Measure with CD Plunger
+Anvil Conversions Measure with GD Plunger

 Green Dot 2.3 Gr.